jozr/photo-app/README.md

 PhotoApp lets users interact with photos and friends.

 ##Setup
-In your terminal, clone this repo:
+In your terminal, clone this repository:

 ```console
 $ clone https://github.com/jozwright/photo_app.git
 ```

-Make sure you've installed [postgres](http://www.postgresql.org/download/) and have started the server:
+Make sure you have [postgres](http://www.postgresql.org/download/) installed and have started the server:

 ```console
 $ postgres